hipparcos/sudoku/README.md

   (2) If a unit has only one possible place for a value, then put the value
       there.

-Phase 2: solve using brute force.
+Phase 2: solve using brute-force search.

 Heavily inspired by http://norvig.com/sudoku.html